alok182011/Collection-Buttons/README.md

 * Fork this repo
 * Create a directory with your name
-* Include an index page and style page for your button
+* Include an index page and style page and design your button
 * Make a PR

 ### That's it you are done.
 I'll  compile it into one page at the end of this month.